department-of-veterans-affairs/va.gov-team/products/claim-appeal-status/research/discovery-SEP-2019/conversation-guide.md

     - How did you go about filing it?
     - How did you feel about the process?

-## First Task: Share your screen with Zoom - 5 minutes
+## Setup Task: Share your screen with Zoom - (5 minutes)

 - Please minimize or close any windows that you don't want to share with us.
+- Navigate to va.gov in your computer's browser.
 - Click the "Share" on Zoom.

-## Second Task: Show me where you would expect to file an appeal (on a disability claim decision)?
+## First Task: Show me where you would expect to file an appeal (on a disability claim decision)?

 - Start on the home page of VA.gov.